Court Dismisses Nnamdi Kanu’s N1bn Rights Suit against FG

 Kanu, therefore, sought an order of injunction restraining and prohibiting the respondents from their act of forcible seizure and photocopying of confidential legal documents brought to him at the detention facility by his lawyers.

-He also sought an order mandating the respondents to jointly and severally pay the sum of N1 billion as damages for the mental, emotional, psychological and other damages he suffered as a result of the alleged violation of his rights, among others.
+He also wanted an order mandating the respondents to jointly and severally pay the sum of N1 billion as damages for the mental, emotional, psychological and other damages he suffered as a result of the alleged violation of rights among others.

 But in a counter affidavit dated and filed by the DSS on March 12, the security outfit denied allegations levelled against it.

-In the application deposed to by Yamuje Benye, the DSS claimed that Kanu is in a safe and secured custody of the DSS and he is not detained in solitary confinement.
+In the application deposed to by Yamuje Benye, the DSS claimed that Kanu was in safe and secured custody of the DSS and was not detained in solitary confinement.

 He said at no material time did any DSS personnel seized or confiscated documents brought to Kanu by his lawyers or any other person.